pmary/pmary.github.io/resources.md

 comments: true
 ---

-I share with you my best readings about the tech industry and some thoughts about career path.
+I share with you some readings about the tech industry and career path.

 # Books